pombase/website/src/docs/documentation/gene-page-gene-ontology.md

 #### Evidence codes ####

-In PomBase, every annotation is supported by a reference that states where the annotation comes from, and an evidence code that describes the type of data that supports the annotation.
+In ${database_name}, every annotation is supported by a reference that states where the annotation comes from, and an evidence code that describes the type of data that supports the annotation.
 An annotation may be inferred from experimental ‘wet lab’ data, backed by a literature